vexarch/basic-cpp-server/README.md

 ### Build your own server

 This project uses OOP principles and offers classes/namespaces for building servers without editing core source code.
-You can modify the [example](example/main) or create your own `Makefile` and `main.cpp`.
+You can modify the [example](example/main) or create your own `Makefile` and [...]

 #### Include required headers